dagronf/DSFMenuBuilder/README.md

 ### MenuCollection

-The `MenuCollection` menu item is a mechanism for repeating a menu item for a collection of items.
+The `MenuCollection` menu item is a mechanism for creating a menu item for each 'object' in a collection of objects.
 For example, you might have a collection of names to add to a menu, you can use a `MenuCollection` object to iterate over the collection and generate a series of menu items for each collection item.